physician's surrogacy - tips for becoming a surrogate mother

 • Prior pregnancy: At least one full-term, uncomplicated pregnancy, with the child currently in your care.

-• BMI: Up to 35.
+• BMI: Below 35.
+Cases between 35–37 receive individual physician review.
 If you’re close to this threshold, talk to your doctor before applying — small changes can make a meaningful difference.
+Read more in our surrogate BMI requirements guide.

 • Residency: U.S. citizen or permanent resident living in a surrogacy-friendly state.